- WIKI MENU

 How to Maintain your Hot Tub with Bromine

-Bromine is slightly easier to use and less smelly than chlorine.
+Bromine is slightly easier to use, less toxic and less smelly than chlorine.

 Bromine behaves in a very similar way to chlorine, but it forms its own equivalent of chloramines called bromamines.
-Bromamines do not smell and they are nowhere near as irritating to the skin and eyes as chloramines.
+Bromamines do not smell much and they are nowhere near as irritating to the skin and eyes as chloramines.
 Also they are actually a disinfectant in their own right, so they enhance the bacteria killing capability of the bromine.
-The result is that you need to use less chemical to achieve the same results.
-Bromine is also more tolerant of high pH and more stable at high spa water temperatures.
+The result is that you need to use less chemical to achieve the same results than if you were using chlorine.
+Bromine is also better suited to hot tubs than chlorine because it is more tolerant of high pH and more stable at the higher spa water temperatures.

 In order to use bromine to sanitize you spa you'll need to perform the following steps: